andifalk/spring-basics-training/README.md

 ### System Requirements

 * A Java SDK (at least version 8, tested with JDK versions 8, 9 and 11)
-* Gradle build system (version 4.9 or more recent)
-* Any Java IDE (Eclipse, IntelliJ, VS Code, NetBeans)
+* Any Java IDE (Eclipse, IntelliJ, VS Code, NetBeans, ...)

 ### Setup